ibm-cloud-docs/Db2onCloud/connecting/connectivity_options.md

 | `Certificate` | `Name` | The allocated name for the self-signed certificate for database deployment |
 | `Certificate` | Base64 | A base64 encoded version of the certificate |
 | `Host_ROS` | | A host name and port to connect to read on standby |
-{: caption="Db2 on Cloud / URI connection information" caption-side="top"}
+{: caption="Table 1.
+Db2 on Cloud / URI connection information" caption-side="top"}

 `0...` indicates that there might be one or more of these entries in an array.